Personal data guardian. A new role.

 Consent Management Platform

 …a consent management thing.
-You need a service that enables an organisation to easily deploy a web plugin, that is run in the user’s preference centre, or as part of the sign-up process to your brand.
+You need a service that enables an organisation to easily deploy a web plugin, that is run in the user’s preference centre, or as part of the sign-up process for your brand.
 Consentua is this service.
 It describes to the user very clearly what data is being used for what purpose.
 They can then choose to give consent or not.
 Simple to deploy, even easier to use.

 Tell me more about Consentua!